pagestudiocms/developers-docs/source/templates/template-tags/index.md

 .. note:: The white-space inside the curly braces is optional, but does help with aesthetics and readability.
 ```

+For a complete list of all available template tags see the [Template Variables](../template-variables) page.

-### Tags vs Tag Pairs
+## Tags vs Tag Pairs

-Tag groups (tag pairs) differ from tags in that they allow additional markup within the opening and closing tags.
+Tag groups (also referred to as "tag pairs") differ from variable tags in that they allow additional markup within the opening and closing tags.
 They grant developers the ability to insert business logic into templates for finer control over the display of rendered template layout.

 **Example**